-How will I know if I am hosting a student guest this Thanksgiving?
+How will I know if I am hosting a student guest?

-After submitting the online Application Form, you will receive an email by Nov.
-11 letting you know you have a match.
-The deadline to sign up is Nov.
-10, but we suggest signing up as soon as you can.
-Our Meet and Greet is Nov.
-13 – plenty of time to arrange plans!
+After submitting the online Application Form, you will receive an email by Dec.
+17, letting you know you have a match.
+The deadline to sign up is Dec.
+15, but we suggest signing up as soon as you can.
 Please know that submitting the Application Form does not guarantee you a student guest.
 Matches are made depending on the number of participants who sign up each year.

-What is the commitment as a Thanksgiving holiday host?
+What is the commitment as a Winter Break holiday host?

-The host commitment is for the Thanksgiving holiday break only.
+The host commitment is for the Winter Break only.
 Hosts are not expected to continue hosting their student guest throughout the year.
 However, it is our hope that both you and your student guest so enjoy your time together that you will continue to stay in communication with each other.
-If you are interested in serving as a Winter Break holiday host, signups will begin as soon as the deadline for Thanksgiving Holiday Host is met.

-What are my expectations as a Thanksgiving holiday host?
+What are my expectations as a Winter Break holiday host?

-By signing up for the program as a host, International Services and the Office of Multicultural Development ask you to welcome the student guests to your home and share with them your normal Thanksgiving traditions.
+By signing up for the program as a host, International Services and the Office of Multicultural Development ask you to welcome the student guests to your home and share with them your normal holiday traditions.
 This does not have to occur on the holiday date.
-For instance, you might have a tradition of playing flag football on Saturday or attending Wednesday church services.
+For instance, you might have a tradition of watching a holiday movie on during break or attending Christmas Eve church services.

-Are hosts expected to house their Thanksgiving holiday student guest overnight?
+Are hosts expected to house their holiday student guest overnight?

 Yes.
 If your friend or family member is willing to accommodate your guest, it is absolutely appropriate!
 Hosts have done this in the past, and the students really enjoy it.

-I am not able to provide transportation for my Thanksgiving holiday student guest but would still like to be a host.
+I am not able to provide transportation for my holiday host student guest but would still like to be a host.
 Is this possible?

 Yes.
 While not required, many hosts offer to provide transportation for their student guest to and from their home.
 For hosts who are not able to provide transportation for their student guest, International Services will do its best to match them with students who have their own cars.
-Also, students might be able to carpool, drop each other off at different locations or call a cab.
-However, students are more likely to partipate if they have fewer steps between your house and themselves.
+Also, students might be able to carpool, drop each other off at different locations, call a cab or a Lyft.
+However, students are more likely to participate if they have fewer steps between your house and themselves.